Aqa As Philosophy Past Papers

 Step 3: Targeted Revision:

 Based on your analysis, create a targeted revision plan.
-Focus on the areas where you struggled the most.
-Consult your textbooks, notes, and other resources to address these knowledge gaps.
+And focus on the areas where you struggled the most.
+That's why consult your textbooks, notes, and other resources to address these knowledge gaps.
 Revisit relevant philosophical concepts and arguments.

 Step 4: Practice, Practice, Practice:

 Repeat steps 1-3 with several additional past papers.
-With each paper, you will build confidence and improve your exam technique.
+Even so, with each paper, you will build confidence and improve your exam technique.
 Focus on improving your essay structure, argumentation, and use of philosophical terminology.

 Step 5: Seek Feedback: